Cognitive Hacking: The Battle for Your Mind

 The Role of AI

-AI has supercharged cognitive hacking.
+AI has accelerated cognitive hacking.
 Deepfakes can create convincing videos of CEOs ordering wire transfers.
 Chatbots can engage thousands of people simultaneously with personalized propaganda.

 Defense: The Human Firewall